Is Grammarly Accurate? (a Proofreader Tells All)

 However, I assume you want to know if Grammarly is accurate enough for your intended use.

-Soon, we’ll see how to evaluate the free version of Grammarly so you can get your answer.
+Soon, we’ll see how to evaluate Grammarly for your specific needs.

 Putting Grammarly to the Test

-I evaluated the free version of Grammarly, Grammarly Premium, and Microsoft Word Editor with a nearly one-page document with 24 total errors.
+In May of 2026, I evaluated Grammarly Free, Grammarly Pro, and Microsoft Editor using a nearly one-page document containing 24 total errors.

 The errors inserted into the test document covered a variety of areas, including grammar, punctuation, spelling, and capitalization.